borisyankov/rulespal/data/rulebooks/istanbul_rulebook.md

 ### VARIANT (FOR 2-4 PLAYERS)

 If you have already played Istanbul a few times, we recommend you try out this more tactical variant:

 * During setup, replace the bottommost Assistant of your stack with an Assistant of a neutral color (we recommend you use white as the neutral color, see fig. below).
-* If your Merchant ends his movement at a
-Place with a neutral Assistant, he may pick him up as if this were one of your Assistants.
+* If your Merchant ends his movement at a Place with a neutral Assistant, he may pick him up as if this were one of your Assistants.
 * If there are both a neutral and one of your Assistants at the Target Place, you may decide which Assistant to pick up in order to carry out the action.
 * You are allowed to have more than one neutral Assistant under your Merchant.
-* At the Fountain 7 , you can only get your own Assistants back.
+* At the Fountain (7), you can only get your own Assistants back.

-### VariatIONS fOR PLACE TILE LAYOUTS
+### VARIATIONS FOR PLACE TILE LAYOUTS

-* Short paths (sorted by the blue numbers)
+#### Short paths *(sorted by the blue numbers)*

 Use this layout when learning the game or when you wish to play a shorter game.

 The distances between Places that work well together are small, which makes the game easier to play.

-* Long paths (sorted by the green numbers)
+#### Long paths *(sorted by the green numbers)*

 This layout is designed for experienced players: Places that work well together are far apart from each other, which forces you to plan ahead more carefully when placing your Assistants.

-* In order (sorted by the big numbers)
+#### In order *(sorted by the big numbers)*

 This layout is also more challenging: similar Places are grouped together.

-* Random layout
+#### Random layout

 This layout offers a lot of variety: shuffle the Place tiles and lay them out in a 4x4 grid.
 The challenge is to find out which paths are the most efficient in the given layout, which is different from play to play.

-Please note: even with a random layout, it is recommended that you use the following restrictions:
+**Please note:** even with a random layout, it is recommended that you use the following restrictions:

-The Fountain 7 has to be on one of the 4 Places in the middle of the grid.
+The Fountain (7) has to be on one of the (4) Places in the middle of the grid.

-The Black Market 8 and the Tea House 9 should have a distance from each other of at least 3 Places.
+The Black Market (8) and the Tea House (9) should have a distance from each other of at least 3 Places.